 Cultural Tourism Toolkit

-The Division of Cultural Affairs presents this toolkit to assist cultural organizations in finding new ways to collaborate with the tourism industry.
+The Division of Arts and Culture presents this toolkit to assist cultural organizations in finding new ways to collaborate with the tourism industry.
 Florida’s diverse arts and culture are a prime reason to visit the Sunshine State.
 This toolkit will be expanded and revised on an ongoing basis, so check back often for updates.

 Florida’s tourism industry is one of the largest in the nation.